PranavsinghYeotikar/JAVA-Wipro/README.md

 🚀 8.
 Projects or Use in Real Code
 Build something small using that concept
 Read actual GitHub code where it's used
-🧠 Ex: Use interface to build a plugin system.
-Use abstract class for a base controller.
 ```

 <br>